 Have you ever found yourself in a mass gathering, and people point you out to take a picture of them?
-It is the most annoying thing that you have had in your life if you do not have the skills.
-A basic skill like arranging the participants is very essential in photography.
+It is the most annoying thing that you have had in your photography business if you do not have the skills.
+A basic skill like arranging the participants is very essential in portrait photography.
 The arrangement is key for it is through how you have arranged your participants that will help you determine the right focal length and the right aperture you will use.
 The pose for a photograph is as also important as the photograph itself.
 It helps to create the mood of the picture and it is the mood and the expression that people are interested in.

 Classic Group Photos

 1.A compact together group pose

 This pose is among the best when you are shooting a group portrait with a lot of participants.
 For such photoshoots posing ideas, as a photographer you have little power or control over the expression of the people, and neither can you spend all your time arranging them in a certain pattern.
 You just tell the people to stand together, cross their arms across their chest, (to create some uniformity), tell them to stand close to get with her such they will have no spaces left between them, and finally, look forward towards the camera.
 The most essential thing is to make sure that everyone in the group is within the frame of focus.

 2. Full body shot in C-shape

 It is a perfect pose for formal photography, maybe for the profile of an organization.
 Such images are placed on the index page of organizational websites.
 As a portrait photographer, you arrange the participants in a C-shaped pattern.
 They should look as if they are converging.
 The participants at the sides should face inwards like they are facing each other. the tall people in the group should appear at the furthest end of the C-shaped pattern and the height to gradually reduce to the center.
 The shortest person should be at the center.
 Tell the people to face the camera.
 When you are shooting, make sure that everyone is within the frame and in focus.